-More specifically, as realism suggests one cannot generally look for any underlying non-decision characterisation of the agent, the agent can be no more than what his linguistic inputs - in their syntactic, semantic and pragmatic form and content - add up to; and he is an individual only to the extent that specific discourse is individual, i.e. the agent model is what the linguistic discourse is above any information, and especially decision information, attributable to the patient, or what can be inferred from this discourse on general grounds, e.g. about any human, or via a task stereotype.
-Such general bases for characterising discourse participants would allow, for example, for the use of metaplanning knowledge in the style of Litman 1985.
+More specifically, as realism suggests one cannot generally look for any underlying nondecision characterisation of the agent, the agent can be no more than what his linguistic inputs - in their syntactic, semantic and pragmatic form and content - add up to; and he is an individual only to the extent that specific discourse is individual.
+The agent model is what the linguistic discourse is above any information, and especially decision information, attributable to the patient, or what can be inferred from this discourse on general grounds, e.g. about any human, or via a task stereotype.
+These general bases for characterising discourse participants indeed allow for all the broader pragmatic information associated with speech acts and communicative intentions and so, for example, for the use of metaplanning knowledge in the style of Litman 1985.
+So when these generic properties of language use are exploited in conjunction with the specific information supplied by the content and form of the discourse, it may be possible to build a relatively rich, discourse-motivated model of the agent (e.g. deriving information about the lawyer from "The stupid fellow says ...").
+But we can only consider, even in principle, information about the agent beyond this if it is given explicitly, since the system cannot be expected to have more general knowledge to support inferences on additional information; and even then it may be impossible to make any use of this explicit non-decision information about the user (e.g. the lawyer saying "As a bachelor I think ..."), because it cannot be related to any of the system's functions.
+The fact that non-decision information about the agent may rarely figure in inputs in practice is a separate matter.

-The conclusion, therefore, is that because it is difficult to get a hook on any user properties other than decision ones and those that are expressed as the linguistic properties of user inputs, a user model subsumes, where this is appropriate, a patient model defined by decision properties, and an agent model defined by the discourse properties of the system's linguistic inputs.
+The conclusion, therefore, is that because it is difficult to get a hook on any user properties other than decision ones and those that are expressed as the linguistic discourse properties of user inputs, a user model subsumes, where this is appropriate, a patient model defined by decision properties, and an agent model defined by the discourse properties of the system's linguistic inputs.
 Overall, modelling the user means modelling the user as, and only as, a user of the system, and considering only those of his properties that are relevant to this.
 Restricting modelling in this way still allows for the user's subjective properties, and especially his dynamic mental ones, i.e. for treating the user as a thinking and purposive agent; but the scope of the user's activities as an agent in this general sense of "reasoning agent" is defined by the system.
-This means not only that his specific beliefs, goals etc are limited to ones relevant to the system, but that the notion of belief, goal and so forth are being given a rather shallow, behaviouristically-oriented interpretation in terms of the way users use systems, and specifically a linguistically-oriented interpretation in terms of their expression in the user's inputs.
+This means not only that his specific beliefs, goals etc are limited to ones relevant to the system, but that the notion of belief, goal and so forth are being given a rather shallow, behaviouristically- oriented interpretation in terms of the way users use systems, and specifically a linguistically-oriented interpretation in terms of their expression in the user's inputs.
 The system's inferences about what lies behind the user's input, where they are not exploiting his previous inputs, are based on the system's application knowledge and are constrained by the limits of this knowledge and by the practical limits on its ability to test and extend its model through interaction with the user.
 In an important sense the user is his inputs.